Spatchcock Chicken Pellet Grill: Juicy & Crispy Perfection

 Common Mistakes to Avoid

-Mistake 1: Skipping the Pat-Dry Step
+Mistake 1: Skipping the Dry Pat

-Mistake 2: Overcrowding the Grill
+Mistake 2: Overcooking the Chicken

-Mistake 3: Not Using a Thermometer
+Mistake 3: Using the Wrong Temperature

 FAQ

-How long does it take to smoke a spatchcock chicken at 225 degrees?
+How long does it take to smoke a spatchcock chicken on a pellet grill?

 Is it better to smoke a whole chicken at 225 or 250?